 The opportunity came when I decided to leave Greece in 1995 and study abroad.
 I end up in Scotland and joined the Institute of Cell and Molecular Biology (ICMB) at the University of Edinburgh.
 After four years of study at ICMB I graduated with a B.Sc. in Molecular Biology, with my thesis research focusing on the calcium-signaling pathway in Nicotiana tabacum.

 In the fall of 1999 I joined the University of Missouri – Columbia and did an orientation for a year.
 During that period I worked with Dr. Joe Polacco and on the urea pathway.
 At the end of the orientation I was then sure that plant molecular biology was the career I wanted to pursue.
 On September 2000 I joined the lab of Dr. Hari Krishnan and start my Ph.D. work, with my research project concerning the sulfur metabolism pathway in soybean and enhancing the soybean seed sulfur content by genetically manipulating the enzymes involved in sulfur assimilation.
 In 2006 I received my Ph.D. in Agronomy and then start working as postdoctoral research associate in Dr. Mitchum's lab at MU till 2008, when I moved to Ithaca NY and start working as research molecular biologist in Dr. Wang’s lab at USDA-ARS.
 Remained at that position till January 2014.

 With the arrival of my first born child I decided to return to my roots.
 Currently I'm the owner of our family's olive and olive oil business, Olea Estates, and a certified Olive Oil Sommelier.
-I'm responsible of the US distribution, olive and olive oil education, business logistics, website, graphics and social media.
+I'm overlooking our production, harvest, packaging in Greece and responsible of the US distribution, olive and olive oil education, business logistics, website, graphics and social media.